adevur/docker-easy-samba/docs/DOCUMENTATION.md

 Fixed rules are a global setting; therefore, every time you call `config.shares.setFixedRules()` function, you are overwriting global fixed rules settings.

-> NOTE: this method has been introduced in `ConfigGen.js` version `1.6`.
+Fixed rules are applied when you generate the final configuration file (using, for example, `config.saveToObject()`, `config.saveToJson()`, `config.saveToFile()`, etc.).

 - ARGUMENTS: `shares` (optional) and `rules`

-  - PARAMETER `shares`: it's an array which contains the name of the shares that the specified fixed rules apply to; if this parameter is missing, it means "all the existing and future-created shares"
+  - PARAMETER `shares`: it's an array which contains the name of the shares that the specified fixed rules apply to; if this parameter is missing, it means "all the shared folders"

   - PARAMETER `rules`: it's an array which contains the access rules that the specified shares will always have